MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/store-policies/developer-policies.md

 ###### 1.5.4 Sharing information of non-users

-If you publish a person's Personal Information to an outside service or third-party through your extension or the metadata, but the person whose information is being shared is not a user of your extension:
+If you publish a person's personal information to an outside service or third-party through your extension or the metadata, but the person whose information is being shared is not a user of your extension:

-1. You must obtain express written consent to publish that Personal Information.
+1. You must obtain express written consent to publish that personal information.

 1. You must permit the person whose information is shared to withdraw that consent at any time.

 1. Your privacy policy must clearly disclose that you may collect personal information in this manner.

-1. If required by applicable law you must delete the Personal Information of any individual upon request, including individuals whose information you collect in this manner.
+1. If required by applicable law you must delete the personal information of any individual upon request, including individuals whose information you collect in this manner.

-1. If your extension provides users with access to another person's Personal Information, this requirement also applies.
+1. If your extension provides users with access to another person's personal information, this requirement also applies.

 ###### 1.5.5 Transmit information securely

-Your extension must only use modern and secure cryptography methods to collect, store, or transmit Personal Information.
+Your extension must only use modern and secure cryptography methods to collect, store, or transmit personal information.

 You must not publicly disclose any financial or payment information related to your extension or its users.